conradakunga/Blog/_posts/2025-04-20-designing-building-packaging-a-scalable-testable-net-open-source-component-part-4-types-contracts.md

 3. The second will **encrypt** the data
 4. The third will **persist** the data

-Thus there is a pipeline that will process the incoming data.
+Thus, there is a pipeline that will process the incoming data.

-The **order of the pipeline matters** - compression of encrypted data ususally yields poor compression.
+The **order of the pipeline matters** - if we encrypt first, we will get poor compression.

 The component internally will look like this: